jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 exemplifies still better than did the “closing of humanity’s frontier” that error in interpretation economists are so prone to commit.
 We are just now in the downgrade of a wave of enterprise that created the electrical power plant, the electrical industry, the electrified farm and home and the motorcar.
-We Can Capitalism Survive?118 find all that very marvelous, and we cannot for our lives see where opportunities of comparable importance are to come from.
+We find all that very marvelous, and we cannot for our lives see where opportunities of comparable importance are to come from.
 As a matter of fact however, the promise held out by the chemical industry alone is much greater than what it was possible to anticipate in, say, 1880, not to mention the fact that the mere utilization of the achievement of the age of electricity and the production of modern homes for the masses would suffice to provide investment opportunities for quite a time to come.

 Technological possibilities are an uncharted sea.
 We may survey a geographical region and appraise, though only with reference to a given technique of agricultural production, the relative fertility of individual plots.